triangledirt/books/WHITE GIRL MISSING.md

 He was motherfucking right.

 And that's what happened with this Laura Lindsay situation.
-What should have been a ten-minute hike turned into a five-day survival hike.
+What should have been a ten-minute walk turned into a five-day survival hike.

 And I wasn't carrying my foot powder.